Mold and Asthma

 An N-95 respirator, long gloves, and goggles can help protect you while you are cleaning up mold.

-What are your experiences with asthma and mold?
+What are your experiences with mold, mold allergies, and asthma?